 If you want to be more involved in your neighborhood or you community then the Grange is the place for you.
 Connecting Communities through Service is the Grange way.

 1st Place: Richmond Grange #6

 West Kingston, Rhode Island

-Admirably, Richmond Grange raises all the money that funds their community service projects.
+Their big new project for this year was to support the MS Society.
+Richmond Grange’s team ‘Walking Fish’ raise nearly $10,000 prior to the walk.
+The 6.2 mile walk was on April 7th in the town of Narragansett and there is an optional 50 mile walk was held the first week of September.
+This project was of the utmost importance because several members and members’ family are afflicted with MS. Admirably, Richmond Grange raises all the money that funds their community service projects.
 Through dinners and other events, these devoted Grange members are able to raise enough money to sponsor all of their events, saving their treasury money for future uses.
 Their service projects include running a steak sandwich booth at the Washington County Fair each year, supporting Rhody Fresh (RI Farmers Milk), the local 4-H clubs, farmers markets and other agricultural groups in their area.
-In addition, they continue to donate to the local food banks and in 2010 managed to contribute over 2,000 lbs of food!
-Spreading the holiday spirit, Richmond Grange also adopted a family from the Cane Day Center in Wakefield for Thanksgiving and Christmas.
-They supply their adopted family with enough food for each holiday and with Christmas presents.
+In addition, they continue to donate to the local food banks.
 Last but certainly not least, Richmond Grange also gives two $500 scholarships each year.
 Thank you everyone in the Richmond Grange #6 for all your hard work!

 70 Grange Members

 Well done Butternut Valley Grange #1533 for being this year’s 2nd place winner of the National Grange Community Service Award.
 Over 1,000 hours were contributed by 52 Grange members.
 Along with them other members of their community gave almost 800 hours to these causes.